 By 1925, America’s best light heavyweight was raising eyebrows from coast to coast as he openly campaigned for a chance at the heavyweight crown atop Jack Dempsey’s head.
 Few took his challenge seriously.
-Dempsey had now assumed the status of a living legend, his image that of the most savage and brutal warrior the ring had ever seen.
+Dempsey had now assumed the status of a living legend, his image that of the most savage and brutal warrior the ring had ever known.
 His most recent defense of his title had been a scintillating two round brawl against the giant from Argentina, Luis Firpo, and since that thrilling victory he had been busy making money with public appearances and exhibitions.
 Tunney added some substance to his challenge with a knockout win over top heavyweight Tommy Gibbons, a fighter Dempsey had defeated on points, but still, the vast majority of the public saw “The Fighting Marine” as no threat to “The Manassa Mauler.”

 And yet, after ten fast-paced rounds on September 23, 1926, it was Tunney’s hand that was raised and no one could question the result; the bout had been one-sided.
 The rematch one year later, the famous and controversial “Battle of the Long Count,” was more competitive, but no less decisive.
 Though Dempsey had marginally better success tagging the elusive Tunney, almost knocking him out in round seven, the champion dominated the last three rounds to take another unanimous decision.
-Some penalize Gene for defeating a version of Dempsey that was years past his prime, but it’s worth nothing that Jack himself stated that he didn’t know if, even at his best, he could have ever “licked” Tunney.
+Some penalize Gene for defeating a version of Dempsey that was years past his prime, but it’s worth noting that Jack himself stated that he didn’t know if, even at his best, he could have ever “licked” Tunney.

 Both matches were absolutely massive events and one would think their winner might have supplanted Dempsey as the great and popular hero of the prize ring, but such was not the case.
 Tunney never received the love of the American public and his standing among the greats has suffered ever since.
-Though, in truth, the reasons for this are not difficult to discern.
+And the reasons for this are not difficult to discern.